jcbrady/techdegree-unit-5/README.md

 Consider Additional Features to JavaScript
 • I want to add functionality to close modal window if user clicks the background, but this goal is sidetracking me right now.
 Will come back ot it

+API notes from randomuser.me
+You can futureproof updates to the API by adding a version number at the end such as: fetchData("https://randomuser.me/api/1.3/")